Johnny-Morgan/pickles/README.md

   - The ability to sign up for a newsletter or for email updates.

-  - Remove the navigation and footer on the checkout page in order to prevent users from going to other pages and, thus breaking the checkout process.
+  - Remove the navigation and footer on the checkout page to prevent users from going to other pages and, thus breaking the checkout process.

   - Add customers name and email to their profile page.